+- individually or in combination with any other permitted use or uses.
+Multiple principal uses are permitted.

 - Townhouses.

 - 2. Single-family detached dwelling units.

-- 3. Superintendent's apartment.
+- 3. Superintendent's Apartment

-- 4. Governmental, public, quasipublic and community facilities, meeting spaces and other similar uses, including the existing First Aid Squad.
+- 4. Governmental, public, quasi-public and community facilities, meeting spaces and other similar uses, including the existing First Aid Squad.

-- 5. Amenity center.